d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 %%tab pytorch
 class MLP(nn.Module):
     def __init__(self):
-        # Call the constructor of the parent class `nn.Module` to perform
+        # Call the constructor of the parent class nn.Module to perform
-        # the necessary initialization.
+        # the necessary initialization
         super().__init__()
         self.hidden = nn.LazyLinear(256)
         self.out = nn.LazyLinear(10)

     # Define the forward propagation of the model, that is, how to return the
-    # required model output based on the input `X`
+    # required model output based on the input X
     def forward(self, X):
         return self.out(F.relu(self.hidden(X)))
 ```